 Wojnarowicz was always an outsider.
 His parents divorced and then disappeared when he was two, leaving him to a succession of temporary homes and often abusive relationships.
 He was a victim of childhood abuse and during his teenage years was a street hustler.
-But, when he grew up he quickly emerged as one of the most prominent and prolific members of an avant-garde wing that mixed media.
+As an adult, though, he quickly emerged as one of the most prominent and prolific members of an avant-garde wing that mixed mediums.

-In his beginnings as an artist in the late seventies, he made the mask of the French poet Arthur Rimbaud out of cardstock and a rubber band, using a famous photograph of the poet at the age of seventeen, and then took a series of photos of his friends wearing it around New York City.
-For example Rimbaud in a graffitied subway train; Rimbaud crossing avenue in rush-hour traffic; Rimbaud lies naked on a bed with his penis in one hand.
-50 years later, Wojnarowicz affects as a reincarnation of Rimbaud: young, gay, and prematurely dead.
+In his beginnings as an artist in the late seventies, he made a mask of the French poet Arthur Rimbaud out of cardstock and a rubber band, using a famous photograph of the poet at the age of seventeen.
+With it, he took a series of photos of his friends wearing it around New York City: Rimbaud in a graffitied subway train; Rimbaud crossing avenue in rush-hour traffic; Rimbaud lying naked on a bed with his penis in one hand.
+Fifty years later, Wojnarowicz is like a reincarnation of Rimbaud: young, gay, and prematurely dead.

-Wojnarowicz became a successful artist, connected to other prolific artists of the time such as Nan Goldin, Peter Hujar, Luis Frangella or Karen Finley.
+Wojnarowicz became a successful artist, connected to other prolific artists of the time such as Nan Goldin, Peter Hujar, Luis Frangella, and Karen Finley.
 In 1987 his longtime mentor and lover, the photographer Peter Hujar, died of AIDS.
-Hujar, twenty years Wojnarowicz’s senior was the first one to treat Wojnarowicz’s seriously.
+Hujar, twenty years Wojnarowicz’s senior, was the first one to treat Wojnarowicz seriously.
 When he was dying, they shared the same apartment.
 Wojnarowicz took a series of harrowing photographs from his deathbed.
-The artist never recovered from the loss of Hujar, and 1987 was a turning point in his life.
+The artist never recovered from the loss of Hujar, and that year was a turning point in his life.
 Only months later, he found out he too was HIV-positive.

 From that moment Wojnarowicz’s life was filled with defiance and moral outrage.
-He created works full charged with political content, notably around the injustices, social and legal, inherent in the response to the AIDS epidemic.
-When people around him and himself were suffering and dying from the disease and as a consequence of government inaction, he became an impassioned activist.
+He created works fully charged with political content, notably around the injustices, social and legal, inherent in the response to the AIDS epidemic.
+When he and the people around him were suffering and dying from the disease and as a consequence of government inaction, he became an impassioned activist.
 AIDS drugs were expensive; most patients couldn’t get access to them.
 The misinformation about how HIV was contracted spread widely, and fear of the disease ignited vicious public homophobia.
-At this time, some Republican lawmakers were calling for homosexuals to be quarantined and even killed.
+At this time, some Republican lawmakers called for homosexuals to be quarantined and even killed.
 Wojnarowicz’s art turned to pure fury.

-Now Wojnarowicz’s works can be seen also in Europe.
-David Wojnarowicz: History Keeps Me Awake at Night is the first retrospective of Wojnarowicz’s works to be organized in two decades and the most complete presentation of his work to the date is now on show in Mudam Luxembourg – Musée d’Art Moderne Grand-Duc Jean.
-The exhibition which brings together more than 150 works is open until February 9th, 2020.
-Before, the presentation was shown at the Whitney Museum of American Art in New York (from 13 July to 30 September 2018) and at Museo Nacional Centro de Arte Reina Sofía in Madrid (from 29 May to 30 September 2019).
+Wojnarowicz’s works were displayed recently in David Wojnarowicz: History Keeps Me Awake at Night, the first retrospective of Wojnarowicz’s works to be organized in two decades and the most complete presentation of his work to the date was on show in Mudam Luxembourg – Musée d’Art Moderne Grand-Duc Jean.
+The exhibition brought together more than 150 works, and was open until February 2020.
+Before its appearance in Europe, the presentation was exhibited at the Whitney Museum of American Art in New York (from 13 July to 30 September 2018) and at Museo Nacional Centro de Arte Reina Sofía in Madrid (from 29 May to 30 September 2019).

-PS.
-If you think you haven’t seen any work of Wojnarowicz before, you may be wrong.
-In 1989, the band U2 adopted the iconic tumbling buffalo photograph, Untitled (Buffaloes), for their single release “One.”
+If you think you haven’t seen any of Wojnarowicz’s work before, you may be wrong.
+In 1989, the band U2 adopted the iconic tumbling buffalo photograph, Untitled (Buffalo), for their single release One.
 This single, and the album which it came from, achieved multi-platinum status and the band donated much of its earnings to AIDS charities.